ZacPerry-dev/LexYacc-Calculator/README.md

 Calculator of C integer expressions written in Lex &amp; Yacc

 TODO:
-- [ ] Extend the Makefile?
+- [x] Extend the Makefile?
-- [ ] Start with unary operations
+- [x] Start with unary operations
-- [ ] Figure out what the actual C file is doing, including the header file
+- [x] Figure out what the actual C file is doing, including the header file
+- [x] Add support for variable definitions (a-z, lowercase)
+- [x] Define rest of the operations and tokens within lex
+- [x] Get tokens and stuff made in Yacc
+- [ ] Implement all operations (most done)
+- [ ] Add specific error checking
+- [ ] Comment code
+- [ ] Report

 ** files I will be adding to are defined in src. look ever examples first **

 Goals:
 - Process expressions until it encounters EOF or invalid syntax